Jofussaures/BetterShuffleButton/README.md

 This shuffle button analyizes a selected song and queue's other songs that fit the mood/vibe.
 This was created as a capstone at Neumont College Of Computer Science - Jan 5, 2021 to Mar 12, 2021

-I would have wanted this to turn into an automatci function but I didn't have time.
+I would have wanted this to turn into an automatcic function but I didn't have time.
 This was a theory that others, or myself, could hopefully improve on.
+I reccommend lookng at Better Shuffle Button - Present file to understand how it all works